sigmdel/lazmacropad/README.md

   4. `None`
   5. `Kbd Events`

-If the last command is selected, then the macro must be an array of keyboard events.
-The first four paste commands then the corresponding macro is assumed to be a string that will be copied into the clipboard and primary selection.
-If one of the first three commands is used, then the corresponding keyboard event will be injected into the keyboard event queue and, presumably, the currently focused application will respond by pasting the clipboard or primary selection.
-If the `None` paste command is specified, the only thing *lazmacropad* does is to copy the macro into the clipboard.
+Actually, the last two choices are not keyboard shortcuts.
+If the last command is selected, then the macro must be an array of keyboard events directly bypassing the clipboard and primary selection altogether.
+With the first four paste commands then the corresponding macro is assumed to be a string that gets copied into the clipboard and primary selection.
+If `None` is selected as a paste command then nothing else is done, while for the first three commands, then the corresponding keyboard event will be injected into the keyboard event queue and, presumably, the currently focused application will respond by pasting the clipboard or primary selection.

 If a string macro ends with the sequence `\n` and the Shift+Insert combination is used for the paste operation then it will be executed as a command if inserted at a terminal prompt.
 A program could be launched or a script could be executed by pressing a single key (#).
 Care must be taken when running programs, as some, such as the Arduino IDE, may seize the serial port and, as a result, *lazmacropad* freezes.